 The redesign of the Central West End MetroLink Station brought major improvements to MetroLink’s busiest and most popular station.
-The $7.5 million of enhancements are being funded by the Washington University School of Medicine and BJC Healthcare, in partnership with Metro Transit.
+The $7.5 million of enhancements were funded by the Washington University School of Medicine and BJC Healthcare, in partnership with Metro Transit.

 “The Central West End Station is our busiest station with more than 4,300 riders boarding trains there every weekday.
 Those passengers and future riders will benefit from the improvements, which include new access control that will create a safer and more convenient transit experience through secure, monitored entry and exit points,” said Taulby Roach, Bi-State Development President and Chief Executive Officer.
 “The station improvements and amenities would not be possible without the funding and partnership of BJC HealthCare and Washington University School of Medicine.”